-Irish American William Joyce, the fascist propagandist famed for his radio broadcasts beginning with "Germany calling, Germany calling," was born on this day in 1906.
+Irish American William Joyce, the fascist propagandist famed for his radio broadcasts beginning with "Germany calling, Germany calling," was born on April 24, 1906.

 William Joyce, better known as Lord Haw Haw, was an Irish American Nazi propagandist during WWII.
 The nickname "Lord Haw Haw" was coined by a British radio reviewer in 1939.

 Born on April 24, 1906, in the United States to British and Irish parents, Joyce was raised in Ireland and is alleged to have informed on the IRA to British soldiers during the War of Independence.
 It is believed that the IRA even dispatched a volunteer to assassinate Joyce such were his links to the Black and Tans.

 Once Ireland secured the Anglo-Irish Treaty, Joyce moved to England, where his decline into fascism truly began and he joined the British Union of Fascists (BUF).
 Shortly before this, Joyce was attacked by Communists who he claimed were Jews as he left a Conservative Party meeting.
 The attack left a permanent scar on his cheek.

 Rising to Director of Propaganda in the BUF and then to the Deputy Leader, he was responsible for the BUF's policy shift from campaigning for economic revival through corporatism to a focus on antisemitism.

 Joyce and his wife Margaret fled to Germany in 1939, shortly before the war began, and he became a citizen in 1940.